kinolag/kinolag/README.md

-## Welcome 👋 Something about me:
+## Welcome 👋 to my profile:
 - ℹ️ I am a Developer living in London, and a continuous learner
 - ⚡ I have extensive experience with JS, TS, React in complex Web Applications
 - 🌱 Interested in Data Visualisation, built some projects with D3 and SVG
-- 🌱 For personal full stack projects I have used MERN, then Remix and Next.js
+- 🌱 In personal full stack projects I have used MERN, then Remix and Next.js
 - 💡 Competent in Python with ML foundations and an interest in GenAI applications
 - 📹 Experienced with Video Player Apps, Web Video, Studio Workflows, Media Libraries
+- 📚 I enjoy reading, languages, music, video, photography and walking
 - ➕ I managed a studio team in London.
 Also a qualified basketball coach 🏀
-- 📚 I enjoy reading, languages, music, photography and walking
 - 🎓 MA Communication Sciences and Multimedia | Various dev and technology courses
 <!--
 <p>